-A woman with a suspected gynaecological cancer should be referred to a gynaecological oncologist who is a member of the multidisciplinary team at one of the seven specialist centres for gynaecological cancer1.
+A woman with a suspected gynaecological cancer should be referred to a gynaecological oncologist who is a member of a gynaecological multidisciplinary team.

 All specialists listed on Canrefer are members of a multidisciplinary team.

 What is gynaecological cancer?

 Gynaecological cancer is cancer that starts in any part of the female reproductive system.
 This includes the vagina, uterus, ovaries, cervix, vulva, endometrium or fallopian tubes.